philhuang74/philhuang74.github.io/about copy.md

 ---
 layout: page
-title: About 2
+title: Another Page
-permalink: /about2/
+permalink: /anotherone/
 ---

 Some information about you!